Terms and Conditions

 - the information contained in your College handbook.

 These documents, which comprise our "Terms", contain the University’s requirements in particular in relation to:

 - academic progression, conduct, assessment and awards;

-- general conduct and fitness to practise (including the requirements of any relevant regulating professional body);
+- general conduct, fitness to study, fitness to practice and Professional Suitability (including the requirements of any relevant Professional, Statutory or Regulatory Body);

 - equal opportunities, harassment, and health and safety; and